O-LAP/home/vision.md

 ## Promote Openness
 Our framework is open and we encourage all designs to be open.
 We are keen to involve more people in the process.
-While these models seem benevolent we also see this as the best means to achieve improve the quality of our designs and also promote the idea.
 We believe openness to be a more effecient system of achieving a greater good over the longer term.